-Students who expect to do further academic work in computer science, math, or physics are encourgaged to typeset their solutions to problem sets using $\mathbb{M}{E}X$ .
-The instructor will happily provide personal assistance and other resources to students wanting help learning $\mathbb{M}{E}X$ .
+Students who expect to do further academic work in computer science (or math, physics, or economics) are encourgaged to typeset their solutions to problem sets using $\mathbb{M}{E}X$.
+The instructor will happily provide personal assistance and other resources to students wanting help learning $\mathbb{M}{E}X$.

 TOPICS AND PAIR PROJECTS.
-Of the topics listed under "Topical material" in the course outline, each student will study seven: five will be chosen for the entire class, each given two days of class time; each student will study two others as pair projects.
+Of the topics listed under "Topical material" in the course outline, five or so will be chosen as class-topics in the middle third of the course.
+Each student will study two others as pair projects.

-In the first two weeks of the semester, each student should email the instructor his or her preferences among the twelve listed available topics.
-The instructor will then choose five topics to include in the topical unit.
+In the first two weeks of the semester, each student should email the instructor his or her preferences among the fourteen listed available topics.
+The instructor will then choose five (or so) topics to include in the topical unit.
 (Note that the survey of student interest is for the instructor's information only; the instructor retains sole discretion over the final choice of topics.)

 After the in-class topics are chosen, students will choose two other topics to study as projects.
-The projects will consist in a portion of the relevant chapter in CLRS, a set of problems, and (probably) an implementation, decided by the instructor in consultation with the students.
-Students will work in pairs; each student should have a different partner for each project.
+The projects will consist in a portion of the relevant chapter in CLRS, a set of problems, and an implementation, decided by the instructor in consultation with the students.
+Students will work in pairs; each student will have a different partner for each project.
 The projects are officially due on the last day of class (Friday, Dec 14), but students are strongly encouraged to set earler due dates for themselves and to spread the work judiciously throughout the semester.